MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_pages/workshops/virtual_workshop1/home.md

 The organizers welcome contributions in two forms:

-1. Contributed talks, or
+1. Contributed presentation, or
 2. Position paper

+Participants are welcome to contribute both a presentation and a position paper.

-Participants interested in contributing a talk are encouraged to provide an abstract when registering.
-Participants interested in addressing
+If you are interested in contributing a presentation, simply provide an abstract when registering.
+Depending on the number of abstracts received the organizers may need to down select.
+Participants whose abstracts are selected for presentations will be notified by XXX.

+Participants interested in providing position papers should provide responses to one or more of the following prompts:

+1. Software packages you maintain.
+2. Types of CI/CD components.

+Position papers should be contributed as PDF documents and

 ## Agenda